In 2014, over 24 days, 2,243 developers submitted 11,132 pull requests to 4,690 different open source projects.

 Join everyone here and make open source better.View All

 Invite more people from your organisation to participate.View All

-Wonder what people up to this holiday?
+Wonder what people are up to this holiday?
 Check out these pull requests, or submit a pull request now and find yours here!View All

 Can’t think of a project you’d like to help contribute to?
 We’ve put together a list of popular projects here.Suggest a project View All